 A magnetic core and windings are two basic parts of a transformer.
 The windings are wound over the core and the core encircles the windings.
-Based on the way the core and the winding are made, there are two types of transformer constructions: Core type and shell type.
+Based on the way the core and the winding are made, transformers are classified into two types: Core type and shell type transformers.
+Both of them refers to the arrangement of core with reference to the windings.
 In this article, let us compare both types.

 Core type transformer